kign/c4wa/etc/doc/language.md

 When passing arguments, all integer values are converted to `long`, and all float values to `double`.

-Note that if passing a string as one of the arguments (as would bethe case with actual `printf`), corresponding values read from memory would _itself_ be a memory address of the string.
+Note that if passing a string as one of the arguments (as would be the case with an actual `printf` adaptation), value stored in memory would _itself_ be a memory address of the string.

 ## Boolean operators and values